1897 Washburn - Lyon and Healy - Presentation Guitar

 By custom request, Washburn created presentation guitars.
 The inlay work on all of these 19th century Washburns was very much in the neoclassical style with mother of pearl floral motifs and Grecian lyres on the headstock, elaborate inlay on the neck and around the neck heel and fancy binding surrounding the body and gold plated Waverly tuners.

-Presentation guitars take their name from Presentation swords, which were an elaboratly crafted gift usually presented to high ranking military officials, military heroes or government figures as an honor.
+Presentation guitars take their name from Presentation swords, which were an elaborately crafted gift usually presented to high ranking military officials, military heroes or government figures as an honor.
 These expensive weapons were made by the finest craftsmen and not meant to be used in battle, but to be displayed as a sign of prestige.

 WWI came along and in 1914 Lyon and Healy ceased manufacturing ornate instruments.